fkie-cad/woodblock/README.md

 ## Documentation

-See the project’s [GitHub Pages](https://fkie-cad.github.io/woodblock/) for the complete documentation.
+See our Read the Docs page for the complete documentation.

 ## Concepts
 Woodblock borrows most concepts from the DFRWS [2006](http://old.dfrws.org/2006/challenge/)